mindis/snowplow.github.com/_posts/2014-01-15-getting-started-with-stream-processing-on-amazon-kinesis.md

 ## Thanks

-These two Kinesis apps were written by our wintern [Brandon Amos] [bamos], who has been leading on Kinesis development at Snowplow.
-This is just the start - we hope to release Kinesis enabled modules for the core Snowplow stack that have also been developed by Brandon in the next couple of weeks.
+These two Kinesis apps were written in collaboration with our wintern [Brandon Amos] [bamos], who has been working exclusively on Kinesis development at Snowplow over his winternship.
+This is just the start - we hope to release Kinesis enabled modules for the core Snowplow stack that have also been developed with Brandon in the next couple of weeks.
 Stay tuned!

 [example-producer]: https://github.com/snowplow/kinesis-example-scala-producer
 [example-consumer]: https://github.com/snowplow/kinesis-example-scala-consumer